vivekratnavel/omniboard/docs/usage.md

 ![Delete Run](https://raw.githubusercontent.com/vivekratnavel/omniboard/master/docs/assets/screenshots/delete-run.png)

-Click on `Delete` button in the confirmation dialog to delete the run from the database.
+Click on `Delete` button in the confirmation dialog to delete the run from the database including its metrics, source files and artifacts.